Outdoor Learning and Play

 Take Construction Play Outdoors

 In the outdoor environment construction play takes a larger scale.
-Providing a variety of boxes, foil blankets, different materials, and camouflage netting will inspire children to create caves and forts using Pentagon’s Den Making Posts.
+Providing a variety of boxes, foil blankets, different materials, and camouflage netting will inspire children to create caves and forts using Pentagon’s Den Making Posts and get the benefits of den making.

 Having access to real life photographs of building such as bridges, towers, local landmarks or even the Sphinx can inspire children and improve geographical knowledge.

-A box of measuring equipment including tape measures, trundle wheels, sand timers and numbered blocks provides opportunities for children to measure the height and width of their creations or to find out who can build a tower in the quickest time?
+A box of construction toys including tape measures, trundle wheels, sand timers and numbered blocks provides opportunities for children to measure the height and width of their creations or to find out who can build a tower in the quickest time?

-Hard hats, safety goggles and tools will encourage role play within the construction area and allow children to fully immerse themselves in imaginary play.
+Hard hats, safety goggles and tools will encourage fantasy play and small world play within the construction area and allow a child to fully immerse themselves in imaginary play.

 It may be useful to display some question/challenge prompts in the construction area to act as starting points.
 These could include: Is it possible to include a window in your building?
 What can you build with 12 bricks?
 Can you build a house for the teddy?
 How tall can you make the beanstalk before it falls down?